crownstone/website/_posts/2013-04-12-visualizing-accelerometer-data.md

 implementation simplicity is reflected in the number of apps available performing the task of recording sensory data.
-After a quick review of available apps in the Google [Play store](http://play.google.com/), our weapon of choice became [Sensor Logger](https://play.google.com/store/apps/details?id=com.kzs6502.sensorlogger).
+After a quick review of available apps in the Google [Play store](http://play.google.com/), our weapon of choice became - the now obsolete - "Sensor Logger" app.
 Its benefits are the adjustable sensor rate, the number of (virtual) sensors (raw accelerometer, linear acceleration, orientation, rotation, etc) and the easy csv format in which data is logged.
 A drawback is the lack of gps recording, but due the nature of your recordings